-In the geomasking literature, each paper tends to use different data sets and different measures to evaluate their proposed methodologies.
-As shown by Redlich~\cite{redlichquantitative}, the choise of different accuracy and privacy metrics influence the evaluation of the geomasking methods leading to different conclusions.
-This utilisation of different experimental settings in geomasking literature could potentially lead the comparison of different geomasking techniques difficult.
-Thus, having a benchmark setting, including a set of data sets, accuracy measures, and privacy measures, would allow more accurate quantification of performance of different geomasking methods.
+In the geomasking literature, each paper tends to use different datasets and different measures to evaluate their proposed methodologies.
+As shown by Redlich~\cite{redlichquantitative}, the choice of different accuracy and privacy metrics influence the evaluation of the geomasking methods, leading to different conclusions.
+The utilisation of different experimental settings in geomasking literature could potentially make the comparison of different geomasking techniques difficult.
+Thus, having a benchmark setting, including a set of datasets, accuracy measures, and privacy measures, would allow for more accurate quantification of the performance of different geomasking methods.